sagitaninta/MSc_Project/Obtaining genotype posterior probabilities.md

 (Add in equation here)

-According to Bayesian statistics, we can either provide this equation with a uniform prior (i.e. our expection is that all outcomes
+According to Bayesian statistics, we can either provide this equation with a uniform prior i.e. our expection is that all outcomes
-are equally likely, or provide a prior ourselves.
-Using uniform priors would give a probability of observing a heterozygous position
+are equally likely, or alternatively provide a prior ourselves.
+Using uniform priors would give a probability of observing a heterozygous genotype
-as 0.6 (6 possible heterozygous genotypes = 0.1 * 6) and of observing a homozygous one only 0.4.
-We know that observed heterozygosity
+at a given position as 0.6 (6 possible heterozygous genotypes = 0.1 * 6) and of observing a homozygous one only 0.4 (4 homozygous genotypes = 0.1 * 4).
-is normally much lower (e.g. x in humans, y in dogs) and using a uniform prior is therefore likely to inflate the number of heterozygous
+We know that observed heterozygosity is normally much lower (e.g. ~ x in humans, ~ y in dogs) and using a uniform prior is therefore likely to erroneously
-calls.
+inflate the number of heterozygous calls for a sample.
 To avoid this, we can provide our own estimate of heterozygosity.

 ### Step 1: Using ANGSD to get an estimated heterozygosity to use as a prior

 One way to obtain a heterozygosity estimate is using the realSFS function in ANGSD to calculate a site frequency spectrum.
 To do this,
 we need the reference genome for the species (or a closely related one) and optionally an ancestral genome if you want to compute the
-frequency of ancestral homozygous, heterozygous or derived homozygous rather than a folded spectrum (homozygous or heterozygous).
+frequency of ancestral homozygous, heterozygous or derived homozygous rather than a folded spectrum (only computing homozygous or
+heterozygous).

 1. Run angsd to generate a site allele frequency file:
 ```linux